chakch/serverless-handson/README.md

 ## First Step : Prepare the field

-For this hands-on you need to install node version 8.9 you can use node version manager to handle multiple node version
+For this hands-on you need to install node version 8.9 Use node version manager to handle multiple node version

 - The installation instruction are available here: https://github.com/creationix/nvm

-- To check you install: `nvm --version`
+- Check you install: `nvm --version`

-- Now you can install node 8.9.4 using : `nvm i 8.9.4`
+- Install node 8.9.4 using : `nvm i 8.9.4`

-- To check you node default version: `node --version`
+- Check your node default version: `node --version`

-- You can use `nvm use 8.9.4` to switch node version
+- Use the command `nvm use 8.9.4` to switch node version

 - To install Serverless you can copy and paste this command in your terminal : `npm install -g serverless`

-- To check you Serverless version: `serverless --version`
+- Check you Serverless version: `serverless --version`

 ## Second Step : Prepare the weapon

-Now you can checkout the projet and start coding :cloud:
+Checkout the projet and start coding :cloud:

 - In the audio-transcoder folder you have to run `npm i` to install the function depencencies
 - In the audio-rss-reader folder you have to run `npm i` to install the function depencencies